 Seller Concessions:

-VA also allows seller concessions at a limit up to 4% of the purchase price.
+VA also allows seller concessions at a limit of up to 4% of the purchase price.
 VA only deems the following items as part of the seller concession rule:

 - Paying off collections or judgments